 Verification of the effectiveness of the remediation is in charge of the Environmental Assessment and Enforcement Agency (OEFA).
 Prior to entering OEFA, a double verification is carried out.
 The remediator enters and performs post-remediation monitoring, for which a number of points is determined for sampling, which is a function of the area’s extension, established in the current guides and protocols, to monitor the soil and, above all, the Water.

-At PETROPERÚ we have a staff of professionals and sufficient equipment for the timely attention of the different aspects, both routine and non-routine, that make up the environmental management of a typical hydrocarbon company.
-However, and even when internally these personnel have specific expertise in one or more of the different aspects that make up the broad spectrum of subjects and branches associated with environmental management (including environmental remediation), the aforementioned professionals are simultaneously in charge of various recurring and daily environmental management and administration tasks that together allow compliance with the increasingly complex environmental regulatory framework of the Hydrocarbons Subsector.
+At Petroperú we have a staff of professionals and sufficient equipment for the timely attention of the different aspects, both routine and non-routine, that make up the environmental management of a typical hydrocarbon company.
+However, even though internally these personnel have specific experience in one or more of the different aspects that make up the broad spectrum of matters and branches associated with environmental management (including environmental remediation), the aforementioned professionals are simultaneously in charge of various recurrent and daily environmental management and administration tasks that together allow compliance with the increasingly complex environmental regulatory framework of the hydrocarbon subsector.

 Within this framework, the hiring of companies specialized in environmental remediation, under the direct supervision of the hydrocarbon operator, is – from a technical perspective – a valid alternative to obtain the best results.
-Thanks to these, hydrocarbon companies are able to cover, both in quantity and qualification, the demanding requirements of experts and equipment necessary for the correct attention of spills, events that due to their nature and characteristics can exceed the capacity of a Company of face, by their own means, the response to the emergency, even more so if the various logistical, technical and socio-environmental difficulties involved in working in Amazonian ecosystems are considered.
-These conditions, in the particular case of PETROPERÚ, were aggravated by the frequency with which spills were recorded by acts of third parties between 2016 and 2020, a situation that required simultaneous work on several fronts.
+Thanks to these, hydrocarbon companies manage to cover, both in quantity and in qualification, the demanding requirements of experts and equipment necessary for the correct treatment of spills, events that by their nature and characteristics can exceed the ability of a company to face, by its own means, the response to the emergency, even more so if we consider the various logistical, technical and socio-environmental difficulties involved in working in Amazonian ecosystems.
+These conditions, in the particular case of Petroperú, were aggravated by the frequency with which spills due to acts of third parties were recorded between 2016 and 2020, a situation that required simultaneous work on several fronts.

 The response phases to a spill contingency are:

-The containment channel of Section I of the ONP is an artificial facility built by PETROPERÚ to house the Pipeline and that functions as a containment barrier to confine the crude in the event of a spill.
+The containment channel of Section I of the ONP is an artificial installation built by Petroperú to house the pipeline and that functions as a containment barrier to confine the crude oil in the event of a spill.
 It also has safety caps that prevent the exit to other bodies of water.
 It was built on marshy terrain and has a total length of 275 kilometers, which represents 90% of the length of Section I (306 kilometers).

 In this regard, in the contingencies presented, this channel has shown that it does fulfill its containment function, since it has prevented the spill from reaching important bodies of water.
 This corroborates its effectiveness and makes its replacement unnecessary.
 Likewise, it works as an additional mechanism to mitigate the risks of hydrocarbon transportation management.